markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 Here we'll read in the renditions target `SIZE`, `BRIGHTNESS` and `CONTRAST`, providing default values if none have been provided via the Processing Profile.

-We will also compute the target rendition `FORMAT` by reading the rendition's target filename extension to ensure the target format supports transparency.

 ```javascript
 'use strict';